Run a free Tarrant County public records search through official agencies in minutes to learn about anyone’s past or current situation.

 To have a Level 2 fingerprint-based background check done, the authorized agency or entity (i.e. licensing agency or employer) will need to provide their designated code to the applicant, who will then submit the code to DPS before the check will be granted.

-Criminal history checks cost $15 each and fingerprint cards–whether through the DPS directly or local law enforcement agencies–cost $10 at most (legally, agencies cannot charge more).
+Criminal history checks cost $15 each, and fingerprint cards–whether through the DPS directly or local law enforcement agencies–cost $10 at most (legally, agencies cannot charge more).
 Proper payment, the agency code, and an acceptable form of identification must be submitted.10

 Concerned parties can verify if someone has a warrant within Tarrant County via the local police department or the clerks of court.

-To check whether or not someone has a warrant–an official document granting authority to law enforcement to take an action such as searching a residence or making an arrest–will have to go through these custodians, as the sheriff’s office does not disclose warrant information to the public.
+To check whether or not someone has a warrant–an official document granting authority to law enforcement to take action such as searching a residence or making an arrest–will have to go through these custodians, as the sheriff’s office does not disclose warrant information to the public.

 An active warrant search is available through the Tarrant County Justice of the Peace Court 1 and can be reviewed at no cost to the searcher but is only updated once per month.